Have questions? We're here.

 Day 5: Prince Regent Inlet

-This passage marks an area rich in marine and avian life.
-Thick-billed murres, ivory gulls, beluga, narwhal, and bowhead whales reside in the ice-strewn waters.
-In addition to abundant wildlife, we’ll delve deeper into the exploration of the Northwest Passage and mercantile efforts of the Hudson's Bay Company.
+Search this area rich in marine and avian life for the thick-billed murres, ivory gulls, beluga, narwhal, and bowhead whales who reside in the ice-strewn waters.
+Delve deeper into the exploration of the Northwest Passage and the mercantile efforts of the Hudson's Bay Company at intriguing expedition landing sites.

 Day 6: Beechey Island